-Onetahua Restoration has a bold ambition to bring an abundance of birds and other native wildlife back to North West Golden Bay.
-It’s a long-term vision to give future generations the chance to enjoy a rich wealth of native wildlife on Farewell Spit and the surrounding areas.
+Pest Free Onetahua has a bold ambition to bring an abundance of birds and other native wildlife back to north-west Golden Bay.
+It’s a long-term vision to give future generations the chance to enjoy a wealth of native wildlife on Farewell Spit and the surrounding areas.

-Onetahua Restoration is a partnership between HealthPost Nature Trust , Tasman Environmental Trust and Manawhenua Ki Mohua working with local landowners, businesses and the residents of Golden Bay.
+Pest Free Onetahua is a partnership between Tasman Environmental Trust, Manawhenua Ki Mohua, the Department of Conservation and Predator Free 2050, working with local landowners, businesses and the residents of Golden Bay.

-The predator eradication programme, funded by Predator 2050, covers an area stretching from Farewell Spit south to the Whanganui Inlet, taking in the Kaihoka Scenic Reserve and Pakawau Forest and, with the support of landowners, some private land bordering these areas.
+The predator eradication programme, with initial funding from Predator Free 2050 Ltd, covers an area stretching from Farewell Spit south to the Whanganui Inlet, taking in the Kaihoka Scenic Reserve and Pakawau Forest and with the support of landowners, some private land bordering these areas.

 Pest Free Onetahua is of local, national and international significance.
 Home to thousands of birds, Farewell Spit is a wetland of international significance.
 A critical stopover for migrating wader birds, it gained international status as a Ramsar site in 1976.
 Predators threaten many of these and other native species.